mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 You can build something small and useful instead, without a venture capitalist breathing down your neck.
 It's still hard work, but you're leaving the campsite a little better than you found it.

+Note that moving slowly doesn't mean you can't make quick decisions.
+It's just that the execution should be deliberate.
+Don't wreak havoc along the way.
+Because the time to fix what you might break rarely comes.

+## VCs are Not Your Friends

 In ["Why to Not Not Start a Startup"](https://paulgraham.com/notnot.html), Paul Graham writes:

 > So, paradoxically, if you're too inexperienced to start a startup, what you should do is start one.
 That's a way more efficient cure for inexperience than a normal job.
 In fact, getting a normal job may actually make you less able to start a startup, by turning you into a tame animal who thinks he needs an office to work in and a product manager to tell him what software to write.